ShadowCrawler0/shadowsploit/README.md

 UPDATES
 -

-new updates and features in sc_framework v1.7:
+new updates and features in sc_framework v1.8:

-- added 8 new exploits.
+- added 10 new exploits.
 - added 7 auxiliary exploits.
-- added 2 cve exploits.
+- added 1 cve exploits.
+- added sniffer modules.
+- fixed some exploits.
 - fixed the bugs and error.

 SC FRAMEWORK
 -

-this tool uses 59 exploits and 22 cve exploits and 11 payloads and 22 auxiliary exploits. which some of the exploit like `ssh-loign-test, PDF-exploit, and more 57 exploits`.
+this tool uses 69 exploits and 23 cve exploits and 11 payloads and 29 auxiliary exploits. which some of the exploit like `ssh-loign-test, PDF-exploit, and more 67 exploits`.

 How this tool works?
 -